microsoft/service-fabric/README.md

 runbuild.sh –c –n
 ```

 The builds were run on [Azure Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-general) with added disk capacity.
-If you want to to build on an Azure machine you need to add approximately 70GB for the source+build outputs.
+If you want to build on an Azure machine you need to add approximately 70GB for the source+build outputs.

 These times should be taken as estimates of how long a build will take.